Doctors' secret for how to die right

 Sadly, another reason physicians sometimes “do everything” with terribly ill patients is fear of malpractice lawsuits.

 “I believe it is a factor,” said McGregor.
 The other doctors interviewed agreed.
 “Sometimes, [physicians] just say, ’OK, we’ll give you everything,’ even though we know it’s not going to help” as a way of not becoming entangled in a legal action from a family member who thought more procedures were merited, he said.

-As for his own end-of-life wishes, McGregor was no different than all but one of the doctors interviewed by SN&R. If faced with a terminal illness, his wish is to die at home without interventions and with the assistance of hospice.
+As for his own end-of-life wishes, McGregor was no different than all but one of the doctors interviewed for this story.
+If faced with a terminal illness, his wish is to die at home without interventions and with the assistance of hospice.

 “I joke that I have DNR, DNAR and AND tattooed on my chest,” said McGregor (do not resuscitate, do not attempt resuscitation, allow natural death).